MartinT518/APEX-performance/DEPLOYMENT.md

 ### Quick Rollback

+**Netlify**:
+1. Go to Site overview > Deploys
+2. Find the previous working deployment
+3. Click "..." menu > "Publish deploy"

+**Cloudflare Pages**:
+1. Go to Pages > Your project > Deployments
+2. Find the previous working deployment
+3. Click "..." menu > "Retry deployment" or "Rollback"

+**Render**:
+1. Go to your service > Deploys
+2. Find the previous working deployment
+3. Click "..." menu > "Rollback to this deploy"

+**Vercel**:
 1. Go to Vercel Dashboard > Deployments
 2. Find the previous working deployment
 3. Click "..." menu > "Promote to Production"